Tuesday, April 3, 2012

 (Margaret Harry, p.
 150)

 Pauline did not shy away from using her poetry to express what was in her heart.
 ‘She could and did bring protest and unmistakable anger to verses in which she spoke for her fellow natives… She reminded those of the invading race of their aggressions.’
 (Grant MacEwen, p.
 72) Yet she marketed her message in a package that attracted her target white audience.
 This was Pauline’s true genius.
-It is noteworthy that, ‘the resentment against imposed stereotypes and the suffering resulting from a disrupted way of life which Johnson’s work expresses remain central themes in Canadian literature today.’
+It is worth noting that, ‘the resentment against imposed stereotypes and the suffering resulting from a disrupted way of life which Johnson’s work expresses remain central themes in Canadian literature today.’
 (Margaret Harry, p.
 152)

-Until her death in March 7, 1913, Pauline educated white audiences to the wisdom of the native ways.
-In 1910 she began to employee techniques to conserve her energy.
+Until her death on March 7, 1913, Pauline educated white audiences on the wisdom of the native ways.
+In 1910 she began to employ techniques to conserve her energy.
 Eileen Maquire appeared with her since there was little hope of Pauline carrying a full program… (She read) her prose selections, especially the Capilano legends, instead of reciting poetry.
 On other occasions, she gave ‘informal talks’ on the legends and traditions of the Mohawk people.’
 (Marcus Van Steen, p.
-253) She was true to her goal of white—native unity to the end.
+253)She remained committed to her goal of achieving unity among whites and Indigenous until the very end.

 Bibliography